sgsutcliffe/Wastewater_Analysis_Pipeline/README.md

 ```
 Note: This will build the entire Kraken2 database which is quite large and require a lot of memory to build (~100GB).
 For instructions on customizing the build and speeding up the process using multiple-threads see https://github.com/DerrickWood/kraken2/wiki/Manual I would recommend including all viruses and human-genome in the build at the very least.

-I don't know if it is my build or server but I could not get a build to work.
-I instead used one from here:
+Or download a pre-built Kraken2 database (just make sure to get one with viruses and human genome at least):
 https://benlangmead.github.io/aws-indexes/k2
 For my analysis it was https://genome-idx.s3.amazonaws.com/kraken/k2_standard_20230314.tar.gz

 ### Recipe for making sample list

-The paired reads that come from C3G have the extensions and right now the pipeline expects this:
+The paired reads that come from my sequencer have this extensions and right now the pipeline expects this:
 R1 = <sample_name>_R1_001.fastq.gz
 R2 = <sample_name>_R2_001.fastq.gz